ErpNetDocs/webclient/inventory-control/receive.md

 ### Prerequisites

-You'll be prompted to select the released receive order for which you want to confirm ordered product quantities.
+You'll be prompted to select the order document for which you want to confirm ordered product quantities.

 ![Receive](pictures/inv_con_receive.png)